 First, let's break down room tone

-Capturing room tone is essential when it comes to properly editing sound in any kind of video project, whether it’s a feature or short film.
-Let’s learn about what it exactly means though:
+Capturing room tone is essential when it comes to proper sound editing in any kind of video project, whether it’s a feature or short film.
+Let’s pin down the exact room tone film definition below:

 What is room tone in film? • Subscribe to StudioBinder’s YouTube Channel